uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### Example workflows for Self-employment

 1. Create an update.
 a.
-List all self-employment businesses.
+List all self-employment businesses.</br>
 b.
-Create a self-employment periodic update.
+Create a self-employment periodic update.</br>
 c.
 Trigger a tax calculation - can be triggered anytime but must be triggered at the end of the quarter to meet the obligation.

 2. Amend an update.
 a.
-List all self-employment update periods.
+List all self-employment update periods.</br>
 b.
 Amend a self-employment periodic update.

 3. End of Period Statement.
 a.
-Get a self-employment annual summary.
+Get a self-employment annual summary.</br>
 b.
-Amend a self-employment annual summary.
+Amend a self-employment annual summary.</br>
 c.
-Get self-employment Business Income Summary Source (BISS).
+Get self-employment Business Income Summary Source (BISS).</br>
 d.
-Retrieve end of period statement obligations for a self-employment business.
+Retrieve end of period statement obligations for a self-employment business.</br>
 e.
-Agree the declaration - within software.
+Agree the declaration - within software.</br>
 f.
-Submit self-employment end of period statement.
+Submit self-employment end of period statement.</br>

 4. Crystallisation.
 a.
-Intent to crystallise.
+Intent to crystallise.</br>
 b.
-Retrieve a tax calculation - to view the current calculation.
+Retrieve a tax calculation - to view the current calculation.</br>
 c.
-Agree the declaration - within software.
+Agree the declaration - within software.</br>
 d.
-Crystallisation - agree the final calculation.
+Crystallisation - agree the final calculation.</br>

 ### Product Demonstration